AdminTurnedDevOps/Quality-Code-With-Go/README.md

 # Quality-Code-With-Go
-This repository holds all of the source code used in my published Apress book, Quality Code With Go
+This repository holds all of the source code used in my self-published book on Gumroad, Quality Code With Go